CANguru-System/63-CARguru-Car-TinyPico/README.md

-# 63-CARguru-Car-ESP32-S3
+# 63-CARguru-Car-TinyPico
- Software for the CARguru-car on ESP32-S3
+ Software for the CARguru-car on TinyPICO